emacs-mirror/emacs/mps/manual/source/topic/frame.rst

 .. note::

-    All :term:`pool classes` that support :term:`allocation points` also support pushing and popping of allocation frames, but only the :ref:`pool-snc` pool class actually uses these frames to manage its blocks.
+    The only :term:`pool class` in the MPS that supports allocation frames is :ref:`pool-snc`.

 .. c:type:: mps_frame_t